The top 20 bought shares in the first half of 2018

-Investors are also looking at smaller AIM companies including Sirius Minerals, Amerisur Resources, UK Oil and Gas Investments and Greatland Gold, which means they are adding an element of risk in their portfolios.
+Investors are also looking at smaller companies in the FTSE 250 or on AIM such as Sirius Minerals, Amerisur Resources, UK Oil and Gas Investments and Greatland Gold, which means they are adding an element of risk in their portfolios.
 All of these companies continue to be somewhat volatile suggesting that shorter-term investors are being attracted with the hope for quick gains.

 As we embark on the second half of the year, Brexit negotiations will evolve and undoubtedly influence investors more.
 This potentially could lead to a greater need to review and adapt their holdings in order to protect themselves from any market correction.
 Indeed, in a survey of 2000 personal investors in June 2018, we discovered that nearly two thirds of those asked (62%) believe that the lead up to the UK leaving the European Union will have a negative impact on their investments.
 We would advise customers not to be too discouraged as a number of opportunities may present themselves over the coming months, so as always, we’d encourage investors to diversify and look for a mixture of growth and income across a number of large, mid and small cap companies.